petuum-inc/poseidon-release/docs/source/install.rst

    pip_install

-Cluster Installation
+Running on a Cluster
 --------------------

-To deploy Poseidon in a cluster environment, please follow the steps above for each cluster node.
+Running Poseidon in a cluster environment is simple and is outlined in the next section.
+Beforehand, install Poseidon using the steps above for each node in your cluster.